ai/environment/Install.md

 sudo dnf install google-chrome-stable
 ```

-Left only Telegram, Firefox, Nautilus, and Terminal, Yubico 2FA in the dock.
+Left only Telegram, Firefox, Nautilus, and Terminal in the dock.

 ### Development Tools